mauricioabreu/blog/content/posts/building-a-live-streaming-platform.md

 slug: building-a-live-streaming-platform-part-i
 ---

-Have you ever got yourself thinking how live streaming technology works?
+Have you ever got yourself thinking how live streaming works?

 This post is a guide to build your own live streaming platform.
 After reading and following the examples included on this post, you will be able to publish your content live.

 ## How live streaming works

-If you use or know Youtube, you probably had contact with a live video transmited over the web.
+If you consume videos on Youtube, you probably already had contact with a live video transmited over the web.

-Most of Youtube content is on demand (VoD) but today we see a lot of people streaming games, news, shows and all other stuff with their smartphones or notebooks.
+Most of Youtube content is on demand (VoD) but today we see a lot of people streaming games, news, shows and all kinds of stuff with their smartphones or notebooks.

 But how does this happen?
-How our recording goes through the internet and get views around the world?
+How our recording goes through the internet and gets views around the world?

 ### Ingest